 Team eBird thinks of the GBBC as the Great Global Bird Count.
-Now in its sixth year as a global effort, let’s see what a global team of birders can do. eBird is now a massive effort to document bird populations around the world over time, but GBBC represents a chance to take a global 4-day snapshot.
+Now in its seventh year as a global effort, let’s see what a global team of birders can do. eBird is now a massive effort to document bird populations around the world over time, but GBBC represents a chance to take a global 4-day snapshot.
 Everyone who submits a checklist this weekend will be part of the global effort.

 Get your friends involved!

 To improve on last year’s results, we really need is to get more people involved.
 Do you have a birding friend in another country?
-Get in touch, and ask her or him to join the Great (Global) Backyard Bird Count, and see if they can add a unique country or find a unique species.
+Get in touch, and ask them to join the Great Backyard Bird Count, and see if they can add a unique country or find a unique species.
 Perhaps you’ve gone on a birding trip internationally.
 This is a great excuse to get in touch with your guide and encourage him or her to take part.
 This is a great way to introduce your friends to eBird and hopefully get them hooked!

 If you get nice photos on the GBBC weekend, or anytime you contribute to eBird, be sure to share those on your eBird checklist.
 This is of course especially important to help document rare birds that you may find.
 See this article for how to upload your rich media.